mathyourlife/qrlink/README.md

-# qrlink
+# qrlinks

-simple cli tool to generate and display qr codes
+Simple command line tool to create and open qr codes for scanning.